awage/perpective_basin_entropy/README.md

 to make a reproducible scientific project named
 > PerspectiveFigures

-It is authored by Wagemakers.
+It is authored by Alexandre Wagemakers.

 To (locally) reproduce this project, do the following: